galtsand/healthcare-cost-driver-evaluator/README.md

 ## Key Findings

-- Specialty pharmacy and inpatient utilization are the largest contributors to rising PMPM costs
+- Specialty pharmacy and inpatient utilization are the primary drivers of PMPM cost increases
-- Cost increases are driven more by utilization intensity than demographic factors
+- Cost growth is highly concentrated within a subset of high-cost members
-- Declines in emergency department utilization do not offset growth in high-cost categories
+- Utilization trends drive cost more than demographic factors
-- Cost driver patterns align with real-world healthcare spending dynamics
+- Lower-cost service reductions do not offset growth in high-cost categories

 ---